Coaching for

 You find balance, joy, relaxation, and compassion for yourself, and release yourself from the pressure of the crushing “shoulds”.
 You get more done and feel better about yourself along the way.

-ADHD Coaching gives you the structure and space you need to learn about your unique brain so you can accomplish more of what matters to you with less stress and overwhelm.
+ADHD Coaching gives you the structure and space you need to learn about your unique brain so you can give yourself permission to rest, have fun, and accomplish more of what matters to you with less stress, overwhelm, and self-criticism.

-Together, we’ll take an experimental and holistic approach to ADHD coaching and tailor each and every session to you as an individual to guide you in discovering your inner strengths and managing obstacles.
+Together, we’ll take an experimental and holistic approach to ADHD coaching and tailor each and every session to you as an individual, focusing on what you want and need at this time in your life.

 Your ADHD brain is powerful and unique, worthy of exploration and awe.